cs411-alawini/fa24-cs411-team124-cs124/TeamInfo.md

 | Video Link  |      TBD      |

 ## Project Summary

-MealMaker is a website that will allow users to better follow budget restrictions and nutritional goals for groceries.
-It will calculate the cost of a certain meal the user is interested in, and be able to also find the cost and nutrition of different recipes that follow the user's criteria.
-Essentially, this website will function as a cookbook, nutrition tracker and financial planner all in one.
+MealMaker is an application that will provide a comprehensive solution for people looking to balance their grocery shopping with economical and nutritional goals.
+Users will be able to list recipes and ingredients and the website will provide cost totals and nutritional facts, as well as provide some further suggestions.
+This application will simplify meal planning and grocery shopping.